whitel1st/docem/README.md

 python3 docem.py --help
 ```

 - required args
-	- `-s` - path to a `sample file` or a `sample directory`
+	- `-s` - path to a `sample file` or a `sample directory`.
+That sample will be used to create a document with an attacking vector.
 	- `-pm` - payload mode
 		- `xss` - XSS - Cross Site Scripting
 		- `xxe` - XXE - External XML Entity
 - optional
 	- `-pt` - payload type
-		- `per_document` - (default mode) for every payload, embed payload in all places in all files and create new doc
+		- `per_document` - (default mode) for every payload, embed payload in all places in all files and create new document
-		- `per_file` - for every payload, for every file inside a document, for all places inside file embed payload and create new doc
+		- `per_file` - for every payload, for every file inside a document, for all places inside a file embed a payload and create a new document
-		- `per_place` - for every payload, for every place in every file, embed payload and create new doc
+		- `per_place` - for every payload, for every place in every file, embed a payload and create a new doc
-	- `-pf` - payoload file
+	- `-pf` - payload file
-	- `-kt` - do not delete temp folders in tmp
+	- `-kt` - do not delete temp folders in a `tmp/`
 	- `-sx ` - sample extension - used when sample is a directory
 	- `-h` - print help